haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 ## Introduction

 This tutorial will demonstrate the use of our DISVIS, POWERFIT and HADDOCK web servers for predicting the structure of a large biomolecular assembly from MS cross-linking data and low resolution cryo-EM data.
 The case we will be investigating is the apo form of the Saccharomyces Cerevisiae RNA Polymerase-III (Pol-III).
 Pol III is a 17-subunit enzyme that transcribes tRNA genes.
 Its architecture can be subdivided into a core, stalk, heterodimer, and heterotrimer of C82, C34, and C31 subunits.
-D
 <ul>
 <figure align="center">
   <img src="/education/HADDOCK24/RNA-Pol-III/Pol-III-architecture.png">
 </figure>
 <b>Figure 1:</b> Pol III subunits are shown as rectangular bars except for C160 and C128, which are shown as ovals for the sake of clarity.
 Inter-links are shown as lines connecting the protein bars, while intra-links are shown as curves.
 Inter-links to C31 are colored yellow, to C34 - gold, to C37 – violet, to C53 - cyan.
 The remaining inter-links are colored gray.
-Domains of C82 and C34 discussed in this work are indicated.
-Regions missing in crystal structures or homology models are colored black.
+Domains of C82 and C34 discussed in this work are explicitely represented.
+Regions missing in crystal structures or homology models are colored in black.
 The figure was created with xiNET.
-Figure reproduced from [​https://www.nature.com/articles/nmeth.3838](​https://www.nature.com/articles/nmeth.3838){:target="_blank"}.
+Figure reproduced from <a target="_blank" href="​https://www.nature.com/articles/nmeth.3838">​https://www.nature.com/articles/nmeth.3838</a>.
 <br>
 <br>
 </ul>

-During this tutorial, we pretend that the structure of the Pol 3 core (14 subunits) is known and will focus on modeling the positioning of the C82/C34/C31 heterotrimer subunits relatively to the others (which we will treat as the core of Pol-III).
-The structure of Pol III is quite well characterized, with multiple cryo-EM structures of Pol III published.
+During this tutorial, we pretend that the structure of the Pol 3 core (14 subunits) is known and thus we will focus on modeling the positioning of the C82/C34/C31 heterotrimer subunits relatively to the others (which we will treat as the core of Pol-III).
+The structure of Pol III core is quite well characterized, with multiple cryo-EM structures of Pol III published.

-We will thus be making use our [DISVIS server](https://bianca.science.uu.nl/disvis/){:target="_blank"} to analyse the cross-links and detect possible false positive and of the new [HADDOCK2.4 webserver](https://bianca.science.uu.nl/haddock2.4){:target="_blank"} to setup docking runs, using the new coarse-graining option to speed up the calculations (especially needed here considering the size of the system).
+We will be making use of i) our [DISVIS server](https://bianca.science.uu.nl/disvis/){:target="_blank"} to analyse the cross-links and detect possible false positives and ii) of the new [HADDOCK2.4 webserver](https://bianca.science.uu.nl/haddock2.4){:target="_blank"} to setup docking runs, using the new coarse-graining option to speed up the calculations (especially needed due to the large size of the system).
-As an alternative strategy, we will first use our [PowerFIt server][link-powerfit] for fit the largest components of the complex into the 9Å cryo-EM map and then use those as starting point for the modelling of the remaining components.
+As an alternative strategy, we will use our [PowerFIt server][link-powerfit] to fit the largest components of the complex into the 9Å cryo-EM map and then use those as starting point for the modelling of the remaining components.

-A description of our the previous major version of our web server [HADDOCK2.2](https://haddock.science.uu.nl/services/HADDOCK2.2/){:target="_blank"} can be found in the following publications:
+A description of our the previous version of our web server [HADDOCK2.2](https://haddock.science.uu.nl/services/HADDOCK2.2/){:target="_blank"} can be found in the following publications:

 * G.C.P van Zundert, J.P.G.L.M.
 Rodrigues, M. Trellet, C. Schmitz, P.L.
 Kastritis, E. Karaca, A.S.J.
 Melquiond, M. van Dijk, S.J. de Vries and  A.M.J.J.
 Bonvin.
 [The HADDOCK2.2 webserver: User-friendly integrative modeling of biomolecular complexes](https://doi.org/doi:10.1016/j.jmb.2015.09.014){:target="_blank"}.